- Do you have a minimum order?

 It is possible, but not as flexible as files generated in true design programs.
 If your art is one color and very simple, it may work if you can generate a PDF file from your Word document and send us that.
 Before generating the PDF, be sure to turn everything to black.

 Our plates can hold very fine, small type.
 As typefaces can vary in size, it’s impossible to name a minimum point size.
 If you feel you might be pushing the limits, please send a pdf and we’ll let you know if it works.
 The biggest issue around very small type is whether it is placed with larger, heavier elements in the design.
 It is difficult to keep fine type clean and crisp when it is placed next to something that requires a lot more ink to look good.

 Double-sided printing is possible but problematic with letterpress because of the show-through of the impression.
 We can control how hard the type is impressed into the paper, but the paper is squeezed between the plate and the tympan, so any pressure applied to one side affects the other.
-In general, double-sided artwork that has light coverage where the elements don’t back each other up precisely.
+In general, double-sided should work with artwork that has light coverage where the elements don’t back each other up precisely.
 Otherwise, compromises need to be made to balance the amount of impression with the amount it shows through on the other side.
 Using heavier papers helps, but doesn’t completely solve the problem all by itself.

 Letterpress inks are translucent, so light color inks don’t show up well on dark or saturated-color stocks.
 Foil or engraving are better processes for this kind of thing.
 We have had some success with silver ink on darker stocks.
 The design will determine how well this will work, and we strongly suggest a press check when having us print on dark stocks.